gracelang/language/languageSpec/spec.md

 and `dogMove`; as a result, `nyssa` will `move` either like a dog or a cat, depending on a random variable.

+### Overriding Types

+If a type declared in the current object has the same name as a type declared in a parent, the two types must be _identical_.

 ### Default Methods

 All objects implement a number of _default methods_ by inheriting from